isomerpages/moe-sls/_student-user-guide/Discover/(3) Attempt Self Study Resources (New).md

 <li>My Drive</li>
 </ol>

-<p>Self-Study Resources that are In Progress or you have completed can be found under Self-Study List <a href="hyperlink access self-study list">hyperlink access self-study list</a>.</p>
+<p>Self-Study Resources that are In Progress or you have completed can be found under <a target="_blank" href="/student-user-guide/discover/access-self-study-resources/">your Self-Study List</a>.</p>

 <h2>Attempt MOE Library Lessons</h2>